johannschopplich/kirby-blurry-placeholder/README.md

 How it works:

 1. An inline, URI-encoded SVG fills the `src` attribute of a given image element.
-The blurred image is wrapped in a SVG to avoid rasterizing the filter.
+The blurred image is wrapped in an SVG to avoid rasterizing the filter.
-2. The large images are then only requests when they are within the viewport.
+2. The large images are then only requested when they are within the viewport.

 ## Key Features